 As a cowboy does, a Parisian constricts his toes into pointed shoes.
 If does and toes and shoes were French words, they would rhyme as one grand "O" like beaux, eaux, and chateaux.
 This I know, because I came to France to join the show.
-I discovered French when I was 19 and fed up with Texas bullshit.
-Two years later--ô la vâche ! --I would be dodging dog dung on the Grands Boulevards and preparing for my grand initiation, my rite of passage.
+I discovered French when I was 19, after my share of Texas bullshit.
+Two years later-- $\partial la vache !$ --I would be dodging dog dung on the Grands Boulevards and preparing for my grand initiation, my rite of passage.
 Now, a quarter-century later, the meaning of this self-imposed initiation begins to sprout, like so many dormant seeds in a sudden springtime.